carpentries-lab/metagenomics-analysis/_episodes/03-trimming-filtering.md

 {: .output}

 The output files are also FASTQ files.
 It should be smaller than our input file, because we've removed reads.
-We can confirm this:
+We can confirm this with this
+command:

 ~~~
 $ ls JP4D* -l -h